dtemir/university-of-michigan-data-science/README.md

 # university-of-michigan-data-science

+This repository serves as a way to document my journey through the Coursera's [Applied Data Science with Python Specialization](https://www.coursera.org/specializations/data-science-python) course.

-Files related to the Intro to Data Science in Python by the University of Michigan
+## Introduction to Data Science in Python

+## Applied Plotting, Charting & Data Representation in Python

+## Applied Machine Learning in Python

+## Applied Text Mining in Python

+## Applied Social Network Analysis in Python